NikhilKonduru8/HappyHacksTheraLog/README.md

 # TheraLog - AI Therapy Assistant 🧠💙

+Hackathon Project By: Nikhil Konduru, Arnav Garg, and Aditya Gaur

 TheraLog is an accessible, free AI-powered therapy companion designed to provide mental health support without barriers.
 Our platform offers a judgment-free space where users can receive personalized feedback and guidance through advanced multimodal analysis.

 ## 🌟 Features